Provisional Notifications can be sent to users without needing to first request notification permissions.

 To disable uncheck the box (this is unchecked by default).

-Once you enable provisional notifications for your app, iOS 12 subscribers will automatically be authorized the next time they launch the app.
+Once you enable provisional notifications for your app, iOS 12+ subscribers will automatically be allowed to receive push notifications the next time they launch the app.

-However, your application can still request push notification permissions traditionally, which will still cause the permission prompt to be shown to the user.
+Keep in mind, your application can still request push notification permissions, which will still cause the permission prompt to be shown to the user.
+If the user denies push through the regular push prompt, then these provisional notifications will also be turned off.